Swiss maritime trade: Early modern expansion

 In the 18th century, the high quality of textile production during proto-industrialization, early industrialization, and limited local markets pushed Swiss entrepreneurs to sell their goods on the global market.
 Swiss merchants participated in maritime trade from the late 17th century in port cities such as Bordeaux, Naples, Livorno, and Genoa.
 Unable to access the European market due to protectionist economic policies of many states (mercantilism), the textile industry and watchmaking began exporting their products overseas.

 By 1845, 40 to 50% of Swiss exports were destined for North and South America, while 15 to 20% went to Asia and the Near East.
 To increase their exports, Swiss manufacturers maintained business relationships with trading houses in various port cities, often connecting with these establishments through compatriot merchants.
 Entrepreneurs depended on these relationships to quickly reduce production in case of distribution problems and to stay informed about fashionable colors and patterns in major markets.

 The overseas activities of Swiss trading houses were often closely linked to the extension of colonial domination.
 The Basel Trading Company (managed until 1917 by the Basel Mission), active in the Gold Coast (Ghana), was part of a cartel of trading houses during the first half of the 20th century that prevented emerging African merchants from exporting cocoa to Europe.
 Swiss traders in the Levant, serving as consuls of major European powers from the late 19th century, benefited from the pressure these powers exerted on the Ottoman Empire.

 Trading houses present in Asia, including Gebrüder Volkart (founded in 1851 in Winterthur and Bombay), Siber & Brennwald (founded in 1865 in Yokohama), and Diethelm & Co. (founded in 1887 in Singapore), were able to access vast markets whose opening was based on violence exercised by colonial powers (sub-imperialism).

 Merchants from Basel, Neuchâtel, Geneva, Zurich, and Bern operated their own plantations or participated in triangular trade between Europe, Africa, and the Americas until the prohibition of slavery.
 In this type of trade, raw materials produced in the colonies were transported to Europe for processing.
-European consumer goods such as printed textiles (mainly calico, highly appreciated) and weapons then left western ports (Nantes, Bordeaux, Cadiz, Lisbon, etc.) for West Africa, where they were exchanged for sub-Saharan slaves who, in turn, crossed the Atlantic to be sold as labor to plantation owners.
+European consumer goods such as printed textiles (mainly calico, highly appreciated) and weapons then left western ports (Nantes, Bordeaux, Cádiz, Lisbon, etc.) for West Africa, where they were exchanged for sub-Saharan slaves who, in turn, crossed the Atlantic to be sold as labor to plantation owners.